ImperialCollegeLondon/champ/README.md

 repository plugin system.
 See the section on [Data Repositories](#data-repositories) for details.
 Strings in this list should correspond to the label attribute of the registered class.
-Plugins for the following repositories are included with the Portal:
+Plugins for the following repositories are included with CHAMP:

 * Zenodo (label - 'zenodo')